 Despite being an older programming language and lacking some of the features of newer counterparts, PHP has continued to evolve and mature over the years.
 Its ease of use, excellent documentation, and solid support make it a favorite among developers.

 PHP developers have access to a vast array of frameworks, databases, and libraries, and the language can be set up on any Linux, Windows, or Unix OS with ease.
-Additionally, It is compatible with all leading databases, such as MySQL, SQLite, and ODBC, and most servers, including Apache and IIS.
+It is also compatible with all leading databases, such as MySQL, SQLite, and ODBC, and most servers, including Apache and IIS.

 It can be further supported by popular PHP frameworks such as Laravel, CodeIgniter, and Symfony, and many well-stocked and vetted libraries.
 PHP's well-documented APIs make it easy to integrate with all CMS programs and add-ons, resulting in dynamic, interactive, and feature-rich experiences.

-Why Use PHP in 2024?
-Advantages and Disadvantages
+Why Use PHP: Advantages and Disadvantages

-Advantages of PHP
+1. Advantages of PHP

 PHP is an efficient language, capable of delivering the high-performance times demanded by today's consumers.
-Let's see what are the pros of PHP over other programming languages.
+Let's see what the pros of PHP are over other programming languages.

 Free to Use